-At present, I live and work in Freising, Germany.
-I am a postdoctoral researcher with a university position in the department of Terrestrial Ecology, led by Prof. Wolfgang Weisser.
+At present, I live and work in Freising, Germany, where I am a research associate in the Terrestrial Ecology Research Group at the Technical University of Munich, led by Prof. Wolfgang W. Weisser.

-PhD – Netherlands Institute of Ecology, Dpt. of Terrestrial Ecology/Leiden University: Soil legacy effects on aboveground plant-insect interactions
+My own PhD project – Soil legacy effects on aboveground plant-insect interactions

 Plants, during their life time, can have strong effects on the soil they grow in.
 Some accumulate pathogens in their rhizosphere, i.e., the soil around their roots, whereas others may accumulate more beneficial organisms.
 You could say that plants leave some sort of ‘microbial footprint’ in the soil.
 When plants disappear (naturally, by death, or less naturally, by removal) these footprints may remain present in the soil, which can influence other plants that grow in the same soil.
-Again, this can be in any direction depending on what grew there, and what grows there now… So, what has been growing on a certain soil in the past, determines the performance of plants that come later.
+This effect can be in any direction depending on what grew there, and what grows there now… So, what has been growing on a certain soil in the past, determines the performance of plants that come later.

-Soil microbial footprints, or legacy effects, may affect the growth of plants.
+Soil microbial footprints, or soil legacy effects, may affect the growth of plants.
 Fairly straightforward, and quite easy to grasp.
 To make it a bit more complicated, they also can alter chemistry of the plant.
 So, basically, plants could become more, or less tasty, or nutritionally valuable, just because of the living soil they grow in.
 As you can imagine, this can affect plant-associated herbivores, via changes in the plant.
 And it turns out that they do exactly this.